当前位置:首頁 > 講座會議 > 正文内容

 _____________________________________________________________________________________

-_____________________________________________________________________________________Ethical Dilemma in Management
+Ethical Dilemma in Management

 The OD Intervention

-SUMMARYOrganization development interventions often produce change results that are viewed as positive.
+Organization development interventions often produce change results that are viewed as positive.
 However, any change agent involved in an OD effort imposes his/her value system on those involved in the intervention, especially when the cause for the intervention is coworker mistrust.
 Sometimes they walk a very thin line because for personal problems to be resolved in the workplace, participants must disclose private, and often sensitive information.
 Refusal to divulge such information may carry negative ramifications.
 On the other hand, active participation can lead to employees speaking their minds.
 But that, too, carries some risks.
 Saying what one believes can result in having that information used against one at a later time.
 Even though the intent was to help overcome coworker mistrust, the end result may be more back stabbing, more hurt feelings, and more mistrust among participants (see Exhibit 7-5).

 Questions

-1. Do you think that coworkers can be too open and honest under this type of OD intervention?2.
-What do you think a change agent can do to ensure that employees’ rights will be protected?
+1. Do you think that coworkers can be too open and honest under this type of OD intervention?

 Teaching notes

-1. Discuss with the class.2.
-Have students discuss in the context of a focus group on teaching within the business department.
+2. Have students discuss in the context of a focus group on teaching within the business department.

-Under what circumstances would students feel comfortable about speaking their minds?
-What negative and positive consequences might there be to keeping silent or speaking up?
+ What negative and positive consequences might there be to keeping silent or speaking up?

-How realistic are their positive expectations, their fears?
+ How realistic are their positive expectations, their fears?

 3. Have 2-3 students help record the class’s ideas on the board.